 Be human first.
 Do as much pre-reporting as possible.
 Find out what questions the child has been asking.
 When possible, immerse.
 Make them comfortable.
 Leave them in a good place.
 Verify what they’ve told you.
 And don’t underestimate them.

 Resources for Interviewing

-A tractor-trailer slammed into a large crowd at a Christmas market in central Berlin on Monday night, killing 12 people and injuring dozens.
-The Dart Center has resources and tips in German and English for journalists who are tasked with covering this tragedy.
+A homemade bomb was detonated outside of Manchester Arena on Monday night, killing 22 people and injuring 59 others.
+The Dart Center has resources and tips for journalists who are tasked with covering this tragedy.